Dulwich Picture Gallery: Gallery design

 Dulwich Picture Gallery's design and architecture comprising a series of interlinked rooms lit by natural light through overhead skylights has been the primary influence on art gallery design ever since.
 Soane designed the sky lights to illuminate the paintings indirectly.
 Soane's design was unrelated to traditional architectural practice or schools of architecture.
-Instead of constructing a facade with the stucco porticos favoured by many contemporary architects, he opted to use uninterrupted raw brick, a feature subsequently adopted by many 20th-century art galleries.
+Instead of constructing a façade with the stucco porticos favoured by many contemporary architects, he opted to use uninterrupted raw brick, a feature subsequently adopted by many 20th-century art galleries.
 The architect Philip Johnson said "Soane has taught us how to display paintings".

 Before Soane settled on his final design, he proposed a number of other ideas around a quadrangle belonging to the Alleyn's charitable foundation to the south of the college buildings.
 The schemes proved too ambitious and only the gallery was built, conceived as one wing of the quadrangle.
 The mausoleum was Soane's idea, as Bourgeois had merely indicated a desire to be buried in the college chapel.
-Soane recalled Bourgeois' desire to construct a mausoleum in Desenfan's home and his design was axiomatic to that of the Charlotte Street house.
+Soane recalled Bourgeois' desire to construct a mausoleum in Desenfans' home and his design was axiomatic to that of the Charlotte Street house.
 Bourgeois and Desenfans, along with Desenfans' wife, who died in 1815, are buried in the gallery's mausoleum.
-Alms houses constructed by Soane along the west side of the gallery were converted into exhibition space by Charles Barry, Jr. in 1880 and an eastward extension was built to designs by E S Hall between 1908 and 1938.
+Alms houses constructed by Soane along the west side of the gallery were converted into exhibition space by Charles Barry Jr. in 1880 and an eastward extension was built to designs by E. S. Hall between 1908 and 1938.

-On 12 July 1944, during World War II, the mausoleum and west wing galleries were badly damaged by a German V1 flying bomb and bones were scattered across the lawn in front of the gallery.
+On 12 July 1944, during World War II, the mausoleum and west wing galleries were badly damaged by a German V1 flying-bomb and bones were scattered across the lawn in front of the gallery.
 The three sarcophagi in the mausoleum now contain approximately a skeleton each.
 The buildings were refurbished by Austin Vernon and Partners and re-opened by the Queen Mother on 27 April 1953.

-A modernist cafe, education rooms, disabled access and lecture theatre by Rick Mather were added in 1999.
+A modernist café, education rooms, disabled access and lecture theatre by Rick Mather were added in 1999.
 At the same time parts of Soane's original design were restored and the latest refurbishment was opened by Queen Elizabeth II on 25 May 2000.

+In 2023, the gallery announced plans for a £4.9 million redevelopment designed by the architects Carmody Groarke, encompassing a new sculpture garden in the southern portion of the site and a new building for school and family activities.